Undergraduate Course

 • Bioinformatics and genomics

 You will be trained in genetics and genomics.
 Depending on your choice of modules, you will focus on biomedical aspects, on the study of genomes or on a combination of both areas.
-Our optional modules also cover a wide range of topics including plant biotechnology, stem cells and microbiology.
+Our optional modules also cover a wide range of topics including plant biotechnology, stem cells, cancer and virology.

 Some of the most exciting and important advances in biology are now being made in the field of genetics, and at Essex you have the opportunity to be part of this revolution.